 While it’s not as popular as using points for flights and hotels, you can actually book a car rental with points.
 Many credit card travel portals and airlines give you the option of using your miles on car rentals, though to be honest, it’s usually a terrible value.

-That’s where the Barclaycard Arrival Plus comes into play.
+That’s where the Barclaycard Arrival Plus comes into play (Note: This credit card is no longer available to new applicants).
 The Barclaycard Arrival Plus card allows you to use your points toward any travel-related expense, including car rentals.
 Once you pay for something travel related with your Arrival Plus card, you have 120 days to redeem your points for a statement credit toward the amount.
 For example, if a flight, hotel or car rental costs $230, you would need 23,000 points to pay it off.
 Barclaycard Arrival Plus has a sign-up bonus of 40,000 points if you spend $3,000 within 90 days (which is more than enough to pay for a car rental.)
 You earn 2x points on every purchase you make with the Barclaycard making it easy to accrue points.
 We booked a car with Hertz, used a 30% discount code, and charged it on the Arrival Plus card.

 Redeeming Barclaycard Points